 George Kevin Randall, PHD, Associate Professor of Family and Consumer Sciences, Department of Family & Consumer Sciences, PHD, Iowa State University; MS, Iowa State University; BSED, Illinois State University

-Susan A Reichelt, PHD, Associate Professor and Chair, Family and Consumer Sciences, Department of Family & Consumer Sciences, PHD, Iowa State University; MS, Florida Inst. of Tec; BS, Univ of Wisconsin-Stevens Pt
+Susan A Reichelt, PHD, Associate Professor of Family and Consumer Sciences, Department of Family & Consumer Sciences, PHD, Iowa State University; MS, Florida Inst. of Tec; BS, Univ of Wisconsin-Stevens Pt

 Shelby Ann Brock, MS, Clinical Assistant Professor of Family and Consumer Sciences, Department of Family & Consumer Sciences, MS, Sam Houston State University; BA, Sam Houston State University

 Heather Renee Frazier, MS, Clinical Assistant Professor of Family and Consumer Sciences, Department of Family & Consumer Sciences, MS, Sam Houston State University; BS, Sam Houston State University; BS, Sam Houston State University